DocAdam/adamthepugh/site/docs/about.md

 # About

-I’m a writer and documentation professional who likes difficult projects, messy information, unclear systems, and work that does not arrive with a neat playbook.
+I’m a writer and documentation professional who likes difficult projects, unclear systems, and work that does not arrive with a neat playbook.

 My background spans technical writing, documentation leadership, documentation engineering, analytics, and practical system improvement.
 I’ve worked across software documentation, internal help systems, content operations, reporting, and team leadership, and I tend to do my best work when the real problem is bigger than just writing a page.